Caleb-Leavell/Jatui/README.md

 <img width="445" height="289" alt="image" src="https://github.com/user-attachments/assets/ea4afdfa-db5a-43fa-a1b2-67a6af5fcf5d" />

 For a fully commented version of this application that explains how everything works, visit the [Demo App](https://github.com/Caleb-Leavell/Jatui/blob/main/src/main/java/com/calebleavell/jatui/Main.java)

-This is a fairly early commit, and while it's stable and tested, it's missing some features (logging, warnings, a robust toString, a couple factory methods/classes) and thorough documentation.
-However, it is still usable and useful, so feel free to use it if you'd like!

-**Note:** This libarary uses Jansi as a dependency

 This library is an evolution of my previous [Java Text Interface Library](https://github.com/Caleb-Leavell/TextInterface).
 It's been rewritten from the ground up to be less verbose and more powerful.